Ash-Eileen/uplifting-lifts/README.md

 #### Basic

 Runs with very little user input.
-The initial Instructions entered in JSON format, i.e. `[ {"level":"6", "direction":"down"}, {"level":"4", "direction":"down"}]`.
+The initial Instructions entered in JSON string format, i.e. `[ {"level":"6", "direction":"down"}, {"level":"4", "direction":"down"}]`.
 When the lift arrives at the requested level the user is prompted for their destination.

 #### Interactive Mode